defi-wonderland/handbook/sites/optimism/docs/interoperability/messaging-protocol.md

 This means message passing in the Superchain is node-mediated.
 The EVM only enforces **local validation**, but the cross-chain part is coordinated by the **consensus node software**.

-Interop only works if the node is configured to watch other chains, and knows how to validate their logs.
+Interop only works if the node is configured to watch other chains and knows how to validate their logs.
 The Identifier.timestamp is compared to the destination block’s timestamp during execution to ensure ordering is preserved.
 This prevents messages from being predeclared for future blocks or replayed in unintended contexts.

 ## Relayers